-“Büropflanze” (office plant) is a seemingly scientific research project on the German office fauna.
-In contrast to holiday postcards, family photographs or other attempts of people to personalise the impersonal office architecture, plants grow – in part unnoticed, in part under loving observation and care – up to the ceiling, behind the heater and through the blinds.
-They can only be controlled to a certain extent.
-And yet they are dependent; they must be watered and cared for.
-From the postmasters to the chief executives offices, you will always find the same robust species of plants transferred from subtropical regions, adapted to a life with dry periods or floodings at room temperatures.
-There is a close relationship between human and plant, lasting for many years – sometimes for a whole career.
+Even when provided by the company as a decorative element, the office plant is something that is allowed to unopposedly thrive and blossom: A tiny bit of anarchy amid the rigid clockwork, something amorphous among the geometric forms, a spark of life within the mechanisms of control.
+In contrast to the holiday postcards, family photographs or other attempts to personalize the impersonal office architecture, plants are prone to change and grow – sometimes utterly unnoticed, and sometimes under close observation and loving care – up the ceiling, around and behind the heater and encroaching through the blinds.
+Plants can only be controlled to a certain extent, yet they are utterly dependent; they must be watered and cared for to survive in such an arid and artificial habitat.
+From the mail room to the chief executives office, you will always find the same robust species of plants transferred from exotic subtropical regions, adapted to a life with dry periods and flooding at room temperatures.
+The close relationship between human and plant can last for many years – sometimes for the duration of an entire career.
+Office plants seem to fulfill a primeval human need for being surrounded by the organic, particularly in an impersonal space, constructed under the premises of functionality.

 “Büropflanze” was awarded the German Photography Prize “gute aussichten_new german photography 2012/2013” .
-The book object was nominated for Luma Rencontres Dummy Book Award Arles at Les Rencontres de la Photographie Arles in 2015 and is part of the permanent collection of Fotomuseum Winterthur since 2013.
-It is part of the seventh Prix Pictet Shortlist 2016 “Space” .
+The book object was nominated for Luma Rencontres Dummy Book Award Arles at Les Rencontres de la Photographie Arles in 2015 and is part of the permanent collection of Fotomuseum Winterthur.
+The work is part of the seventh Prix Pictet Shortlist 2016 on the theme of “Space” .

 Photographs, pigment prints, 50 × 70 cm (Ed. of 5)